Amy Hudson | July 24, 2018

 Post written by Amy Hudson, RUF Campus Staff at NC State and Meredith College.

-I was recently invited to lead a reflection time with Campus Staff at December Training on the topic of Soul Care and how it applies specifically to our work as Campus Staff with RUF.
-The thoughts penned here came out of the time together last month.
 In recent times, soul care has become somewhat of a buzz word in Christian circles, and RUF is certainly a circle that has given it some careful thought.
-I’ve gleaned much from some particular Campus Ministers on this topic and their influence runs throughout this piece.
+I’ve gleaned much from our RUF Campus Ministers on this topic and their influence runs throughout this piece.
 Their meditations and reflections on soul care have influenced my own teaching and discipleship of college women as well as being enormously helpful in shaping my personal experience of soul care.

 Secondly, a practice of regular repentance is part of what it means to care for our own souls.
 We often play “savior,” even unconsciously by carrying around the burdens of others as well as the burdens of our own hearts.
 Personally, I see this in my struggle to maintain control over my time, my schedule or priorities to the exclusion of letting God take charge and care for my soul in this particular area.
 God’s Word has joyfully informed me that “apart from me (the Father) you can do nothing” (Jn.
 15:5).
 The promise of Isaiah 30:15 is clear, “In returning and rest you shall be saved; in quietness and in trust shall be your strength.”
 Repentance is the key to understanding the heart of the gospel; Jesus Christ came into the world to save sinners, not to lead them to find the answer on their own but to actually complete the entire thing for them.
 As one writer has put it, “Any relationship, if it is going to grow, needs private space, time together without an agenda, where you can get to know each other…” Repentance leads us into this dependence on Jesus and this dependence leads to rest.